filestack/filestack-rails/README.md

 ```
 it will provide a policy and signature with only an expiry setting (this defaults to one hour).

-You can access the generated policy and signature anytime by calling their attributes on the created security object.
+You can access the generated policy and signature anytime by calling their attributes on the created security object:

 ```erb
 puts config.filestack_rails.security.policy